 7075 is often hardened to T6.
 However, it’s a poor choice for welding and this should be avoided in most cases.
 We routinely use 7075 T6 for making plastic injection mold tools.
 It’s also used for high-strength recreational equipment for mountain climbing, as well as for automotive and aerospace frames and other stressed parts.

 Brass is an alloy of copper and zinc.
 It’s a very soft metal, and can often be machined without lubrication.
-It’s also highly workable at room temperature, so it often finds applications that do not require great strength.
+It’s a material that’s also highly workable at room temperature, so it often finds applications that do not require great strength.
 There are many kinds of brass, largely depending on the percentage of zinc.
 As this percentage increases, corrosion resistance decreases.

 Brass takes a high polish that looks much like gold.
 This is the reason it’s often found in cosmetic applications.
 Brass is electrically conductive but non-magnetic, and can be easily recycled.

 Brass can be welded but is most often joined with low-temperature processes like brazing or soldering.
 Another feature of brass is that it doesn’t spark when struck with another metal, so it finds use for tools in potentially explosive environments.
 Interestingly, brass has natural anti-bacterial and anti-microbial properties, and its use in this regard is still being studied.

 Brass is common in plumbing fittings, home decorative hardware, zippers, naval hardware and musical instruments.

 Magnesium AZ31 is an alloy with aluminum and zinc.
 It is up to 35% lighter than aluminum, with equivalent strength, but it’s also a bit more expensive.